marcopaganini/angel/docs/check_disk.md

 Where:

+* **hostname**

-* **hostname**: The host name.
+   The host name.
 The system must be able to locate this box by this name, or it  won't work.

+* **ostype**

-* **ostype**: The operating system type.
+   The operating system type.
 Currently supported types are linux,sco32,sco50 and hpux10.

+* **fs**

-* **fs**: The desired mount point.
+   The desired mount point.
 Angel will check this mountpoint and report any "out of order" space conditions on it.
 These conditions are calculated based on the "spacespec" parameter below.
 You may also use the meta-filesystem "default".
 This will change the default values for all filesystems.
 You may change the default and override these values for specific filesystems.

+* **spacespec**
-* **spacespec**: This defines how the plugin should interpret the various space conditions on the specified mountpoint.
+   This defines how the plugin should interpret the various space conditions on the specified mountpoint.
 Its format is `pct_yellow pct_red`.
    Every filesystem with more than `pct_yellow%` of used space will be reported as "yellow".
 Filesystems with more than `pct_red%` will be flagged as "red".

    It may be a good idea to use "999 999" for cdrom filesystems.
 Since there won't ever be a 999% filesystem, it will always report as "green".

 ## Examples